Articles

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

-Once an issue of welfare or safeguarding of a child has been reported and it is thought they are at risk of significant harm, being harmed or being beyond parental control, the Local Authority can initiate care proceedings.
+Once an issue of welfare or safeguarding of a child has been reported and it is thought they are at risk of significant harm, being harmed or being beyond parental control, the Local Authority may initiate care proceedings.
 This process is designed to ascertain the best course of action to protect the child and secure their ongoing health and development.

 The sudden loss of the parents due to serious illness or death can result in a child being taken into care until alternative arrangements, e.g. kinship care, can be made.